olibu/500NewTabs/README.md

 ## Disclaimer

-This extension is no afilitate with Goolge, 500px.com or any other pice of software mentioned at this site.
-It may stop working as soon a the backend API used by the 500px web page change.
+This extension is not affiliated with Goolge, 500px.com or any other pice of software mentioned at this site.
+It may stop working as soon as the backend API from the 500px web page changes.

 ## License